2026 Construction Updates

 Glen Erie Line Slope Stabilization Project

 This project has a dedicated project page that outlines the locations, timing, traffic impacts and how it will improve the infrastructure and flow of all modes of transportation once complete.
-Page is underway and will be published shortly.
+Click here to view this page.

 Imperial Road and John Wise Line Intersection Control Beacon Project